This article will document some of the most common reasons given by Muslims for Islam's veracity, and offers a short response to each one.

 The Qur'an was revealed in the Arabic language, and it showcases unparalleled linguistic excellence.
 The book's language is pristine, with a flawless blend of eloquence, rhythm, and precision.
 Despite being revealed more than 1400 years ago, the Qur'an's linguistic beauty remains unmatched.
 Its expressive metaphors, captivating narratives, and compelling arguments demonstrate the ingenuity of its composition, leaving a lasting impact on those who delve into its verses.

-The literary issues with the Quran are as follows, and can be verified by anyone who simply sits down to read Surah 1-5:
+Contrary to the above, some of the literary issues with the Quran are as follows, and can be verified by anyone who simply sits down to read Surah 1-5:

 The fact that anyone can make the argument that the Quran is a literary masterpiece shows the depth of self-deception that someone can be goaded into by their beliefs.